-Vietnam vet lost his Purple heart as thieves swept into the Oroville Dam evacuation zone
+Vietnam vet lost his Purple Heart as thieves swept into the Oroville Dam evacuation zone

 Authorities are investigating a series of looting incidents in neighborhoods evacuated this week during the Oroville Dam crisis, with residents reporting the thefts of cash and credit cards.
 One Vietnam veteran had nearly two dozen military medals stolen from his Yuba City home.

-At least four people have been detained so far in various incidents, and authorities say they still are investigating some reports.
+At least six people have been detained so far in various incidents, and authorities say they still are investigating some reports.

 Among the victims was Mike Pomeroy, 69, a Vietnam veteran who left his Yuba City home Sunday with his wife, Gaylene, after the evacuation was ordered, then returned to find he had lost nearly two dozen medals to thieves, including a Purple Heart.